 Hilda Jarvis (Nee Jones) ‘The Goat Lady’.
 This is a photo of her taken in 1990 by Roger Garwood and features in his book ‘Off Like Flies’.
-I was lucky to meet both her and her son George.
-Towards the end of her life she had to move into town and lived at the ‘Little Sisters of the Poor’.
+I was lucky to meet both her and her son, George.
+Towards the end of her life, she had to move into town and lived at the ‘Little Sisters of the Poor’.
 This was where I first met her.
-She missed her goats terribly! ):
+She missed her goats terribly!

+The area soon became famous for alluvial gold found there.
+Within a couple of weeks, over 500 men were at these diggings, leading the government to create a town site.
+The main mine at Bulong was the Queen Margaret.
 The initial settlement was known by the name of the first lease ‘IOU’, but a surveyor was instructed to carry out a survey at ‘IOU’ and suggest “a better name for it”.

 The name ‘Boolong’ was proposed, the Aboriginal name for a small soak nearby, but spelt Bulong to comply with the Royal Geographical Society’s system of orthography.

+By 1989 Mrs Hilda Jarvis was the only remaining resident of Bulong.
 She was affectionately known as the ‘goat lady’ as she ran a small herd of goats in the town.

-There is still mining operations at Bulong, not for gold, but nickel and copper.
+Her father was once the mayor of Bulong.
+There are still mining operations at Bulong, not for gold, but nickel and copper.

 Hello lovely memories of visiting Hilda to see the goats.